lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Rule IDs are identifiers used to select the correct context either for Compression/Decompression or for Fragmentation/Reassembly.

-The size of the Rule ID is not specified in this document, as it is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.
+The size of the Rule IDs is not specified in this document, as it is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.

 The Rule IDs are used: